Matt Whitaker: Leftist media go out of the way to discredit AG Barr's review of Mueller probe

 MARC THIESSEN: NOTHING WRONG WITH TRUMP ASKING FOREIGN GOVERNMENTS TO HELP INVESTIGATE MUELLER PROBE ORIGINS

 “They are worried, they’re trying to discredit, and they’re suggesting that somehow this is illegitimate to look at why we even have this investigation,” Whitaker told Fox News’s host Laura Ingraham.
-“A lot of the American people know there’s really no explanation to how a Carter Paige FISA turned into a criminal investigation of the president.”
+“A lot of the American people know there’s really no explanation to how a Carter Paige FISA warrant turned into a criminal investigation of the president.”

 The New York Times published an article Sunday criticizing Barr, and the federal prosecutor he appointed to carry out the Russia inquiry, John H. Durham, for traveling to Europe to question diplomats and foreign intelligence officials.